product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 Getting people vaccinated was our best bet to overcome this pandemic!
 In our role as the technology leaders in the country it was our duty if I may say to help our users and fellow citizens in the best way we can to overcome this pandemic.

-I am glad to share that Paytm has always been at the forefront for helping the country for social causes: be it collecting donations for Flood victims in [Kerala](https://www.businesstoday.in/latest/corporate/story/paytm-collects-rs-30-crore-12-lakh-users-kerala-flood-relief-fund-109193-2018-08-21) and [Bihar](https://www.indiatoday.in/information/story/here-s-how-you-can-donate-for-assam-and-bihar-flood-victims-using-paytm-app-1706004-2020-07-31) or contributing to [PM-CARES fund](https://economictimes.indiatimes.com/small-biz/startups/newsbuzz/paytm-collects-rs-100-cr-contributions-for-pm-cares-fund/articleshow/75093399.cms) or [serving meals](https://economictimes.indiatimes.com/magazines/panache/a-kind-gesture-paytm-partners-with-kvn-foundation-to-provide-75000-meals-to-migrants-daily-wage-workers-per-day/articleshow/75040515.cms?from=mdr) to migrant workers during lockdown.
-Paytm had then also launched an [Oxygen Donation](https://paytm.com/oxygen-campaign#/donations?utm_source=social_media&utm_medium=Twitter&utm_campaign=oxygen) drive few days back (and was able to get contributions of more than INR 100Mn+) and this tool would have been a useful addition in our efforts towards fighting COVID-19

 Creating this utility was our next small bit in making sure that information about the vaccination drive is widely available to users from all sections and strata of society and we are able to help them with relevant info to get them vaccinated sooner.

-This motivation was useful and meaningful enough to keep us motivated to burn the midnight oil for the next many days to create a “simple” tool to help our users.
+This motivation was meaningful enough to keep us motivated to burn the midnight oil for the next many days to create a “simple” tool to help our users.

 “*simple” because we wanted to solve a complex problem at our end to make it simpler for the users to find and book slots.*